j-pride/manual/manual.md

 Updating single rows by update() calls is OK for a limited number of operations per transaction.
 If you have to update thousands of records instead you should consider working with the class pm.pride.PreparedUpdate as explained in chapter [Mass Operations](#mass-operations).

 There are a few variants of the update() method available which allow to update multiple records at once.
-E.g. the method update(WhereCondition where, String... updatefields) can address the records of interest by a where condition.
+E.g. the method `update(WhereCondition where, String... updatefields)` can address the records of interest by a where condition.
 In these cases there are usually only particular fields requiring an update.
 The following example demonstrates how to change all first names from "Paddy" to "Patrick":

 ```
 Customer customer = new Customer();
 customer.setFirstName("Patrick");
-int updates = customer.update(new WhereCondition(COL_FIRST_NAME, "Paddy"), COL_FIRST_NAME);
+customer.update(new WhereCondition(COL_FIRST_NAME, "Paddy"), COL_FIRST_NAME);
 customer.commit();
-System.out.println(updates + " row(s) updated");
 ```

 The code above makes clear that multi-record updates are not necessarily best to understand when they are expressed by entity operations.
 Have a look on the resulting update statement which is pretty clear to understand: